Virtual Reality for Training in the Medical Industry

 When people think about virtual reality, one of the first things that they often imagine is the massive potential for new technology that it holds.
 In the medical field in particular, virtual reality seems to have a positive effect on patients’ lives and healthcare professionals’ work.
-Now, scientists and medical providers can rely on virtual reality to help them train, diagnose and treat a variety of health problems in patients.
+Now, scientists and medical providers can rely on virtual reality, VR medical training to help them train, diagnose and treat a variety of health problems in patients.

 Below are different ways virtual reality is being used in the healthcare industry:

 Virtual reality is an effective tool for patients with phobias.
 In some exposure therapy sessions, many psychiatrists are using virtual reality to help patients deal with fears of things like heights and claustrophobia.
 The virtual reality machine creates a controlled environment in which patients can face their greatest fears.
 Patients also learn some coping strategies and breaking patterns of avoidance in a conducive setting that allows them to easily handle those gruesome situations with much ease.

 Just like exposure therapy for anxieties and phobias, virtual reality is being used to help soldiers suffering from PTSD (post-traumatic stress disorder).
 Many clinics and hospitals are employing virtual reality simulations of war grounds, like Afghanistan and Iraq, to help veterans who continually relive the traumatic events they might have experienced in war.
 Such people are put in a safe and controlled environment where they can learn to deal with incidences that might otherwise be maladaptive to behavior and could be destructive to others and even to themselves.